it-innovation/EXPERImonitor/README.txt

 3. Start the RabbitMQ server, by typing: rabbitmq-service start

-4. Run 'releases/EMProtocolTestReleaseV1/runTest.bat'
+4. Run 'runEMContainerLOCAL.bat'

-5. 2 tests should be successful
+5. Run 'runEMClientLOCAL.bat'

+6. Run through the experiment process using the basicEMContainer.

+7. Shut down both client and container applications.

-6. Shutdown your RabbitMQ server by typing in your RabbitMQ 'sbin' Command window: rabbitmq-service stop
+8. Shutdown your RabbitMQ server by typing in your RabbitMQ 'sbin' Command window: rabbitmq-service stop

+Batch files for running the client and container applications so that they connect to a remote RabbitMQ server are also provided.
+They need to be adjusted to set the IP address of the RabbitMQ server.

 Experiment Data Manager
 -----------------------
 The Experiment Data Manager (EDM) manages the data, such as monitoring information,